 - Beginners bloggers look up to them for advice.

 - Quality of contents matters most – frequency is of less importance.

 - Loyal blog readers or community presence.

-Blog Ads make money or no Blog ads, you can be who you want to be only if you’re ready to burn bridges.
-Don’t let a few people’s stands, opinions, or views deprive you of your online dream, go get it!
+Blog Ads make money or no Blog ads; you can only be who you want to be if you’re ready to burn bridges.
+Don’t let a few people’s stands, opinions, or views deprive you of your online dream; get it!